History of Leadership Hudson

 - To educate interested residents of Hudson and persons who work in Hudson about its various community organizations and businesses

 - To encourage participation in volunteer and/or civic organizations

 - To build a leadership resource to serve future community needs

 - To give future leaders the means to share their talents and ideas to better the community

 We accomplish those goals through a nine-month educational program, bringing approximately 50 volunteer speakers to present to classes ranging in size from six to 14 students.
 For a number of years we have contracted with the Institute for Creative Leadership to facilitate our opening session.

 To date, there are approximately 200 alumni of 18 Leadership Hudson classes.
 Alumni serve in many elected, appointed, and volunteer positions in civic, community and governmental organizations.

 Leadership Hudson is coordinated by two volunteers: Bob Carter and Jill Centrello.
-Long-term issues are managed by a Board which currently meets monthly.
+Long-term issues are managed by a Board that meets monthly.
 Leadership Hudson became a nonprofit public charity in 2015, allowing it to become eligible for grant funding and to serve as fiscal sponsor for class projects.